 The module conveys scientific and practical knowledge to analyse energy markets and according business models.
 To do so the scientific discussion on energy market designs is evaluated and analysed.
 Different energy market models are presented and their design implications are evaluated.
 Furthermore, the electricity system is analysed with regards to being a network industry and resulting regulation and business models are discussed.
 Besides these traditional areas of energy economics we will look at methods and models of digitalisation in the energy sector.

 The lecture Smart Grid Applications will be available starting in the winter term 2018/19.

-4.50 Module: Electronic Markets [M-WIWI-101409]
+6.25 Module: Electives in Informatics [M-WIWI-101630]